-When you work with Mastriani Law Firm, we take care of all Texas debt settlement procedures and processes.
+When you work with Texas Debt Defense, we take care of all Texas debt settlement procedures and processes.
 We negotiate on your behalf, protect you from creditors, and work tirelessly to maximize the debt relief you receive.
 Other parts of the debt settlement process include:

 After you retain our law firm, we will notify your creditors that you have entered into a debt settlement program and demand that they cease communication with you pursuant to the federal Fair Debt Collection Practices Act (FDCPA).